 Even if it has spread (metastasised), the outcome can still be very good.
 See below for more information on survival rates.

 Five-year survival rate

-This statistic estimates longer-term survival – it does not mean you will only survive for five years.
+This statistic estimates the impact of the cancer on longer-term survival – it does not mean you will only survive for five years.

-Thyroid cancer has the highest five-year survival rate of all cancers (96%).
+Thyroid cancer has a very high five-year survival rate (96%).3

-Women diagnosed with thyroid cancer generally have a slightly better prognosis than men (97% five-year survival rate).
-Younger people also tend to have a better prognosis than older people.
+Women diagnosed with thyroid cancer generally have a slightly better prognosis than men (97% five-year survival rate compared with 93%).
+Younger people also have a better prognosis than older people.

 Which health professionals will I see?

 Your GP will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to an endocrinologist or endocrine surgeon, who will organise more tests and advise you about treatment options.
-This can be a worrying and tiring time, especially if you need several tests.
+If these tests do not rule out cancer, you will usually be referred to an endocrinologist or endocrine surgeon.
+They will organise more tests and advise you about treatment options.

 You will probably be cared for by a range of health professionals who specialise in different aspects of your treatment.
-This multidisciplinary team (MDT) will depend on the stage of the cancer.
-A list of people who make up this team is below.
+This is called a multidisciplinary team (MDT).
+This team will meet regularly to discuss and plan the most appropriate treatment for you.
+See below for a list of some of the people who make up this MDT.

 |head and neck surgeon*